The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: A review of the frequency-dependent response function

-where $\widetilde{R}_{0k0}^{i}$ are the components of the linearized Riemann tensor \cite{key-24}.
+where $\widetilde{R}_{0k0}^{i}$ are the components of the linearized Riemann tensor.

-Recently, Capozziello and Corda \cite{key-13} have shown that the response of an interferometer to SGWs is invariant in three different gauges well known in literature and for all frequencies of SGWs, while in previous literature this gauge invariance was only proved in the long wavelength approximation \cite{key-16}.
-In \cite{key-13}, the angular pattern of interferometers was computed in the TT gauge, while in this paper it is computed in the full angular and frequency dependences directly in the gauge of the local observer.
-An analysis similar to the one in refs. \cite{key-13,key-25} will be used.
-We emphasized that such an analyses has been performed for the first time in \cite{key-25}, but it has been strongly generalized to angular dependences and massive waves in \cite{key-13}.
+By following \cite{key-9,key-10,key-18}, a good way to analyze variations in the proper distance (time) is by means of {}``bouncing photons''.
+A photon can be launched from the interferometer's beam-splitter to be bounced back by the mirror.
 In the gauge of the local observer, two different effects have to be considered in the calculation of the variation of the round-trip time for photons.
-This works in analogy with the cases in refs. \cite{key-13,key-25} where the effects considered were three, but the third effect vanishes putting the origin of the coordinate system in the beam splitter of the interferometer.
-Then equations (74) and (75) in \cite{key-13}, that represent the variations of the coordinates of the mirror of the interferometer in presence of a SGW, can be rewritten in the frame of the local observer as
+The variations of the coordinates of the mirror of the interferometer in presence of a SGW, in the frame of the local observer are \cite{key-10}

 and